pattrn-project/pattrn/README.md

-#PATTRN - Complete Documentation#

-December 2015
+# PATTRN

+#Data-driven, participatory fact mapping for conflict monitoring, citizen journalism, and human rights research. ###
+# Free & open source.

+* * *

+## FULL DOCUMENTATION

+Note: This documentation is also available for download in PDF format <a href="http://pattrn.co">here</a>.

-Table of Content
+### Table of Content

-**1. About PATTRN**
+### 1. About PATTRN

         1.1 What is PATTRN?

         1.2 How does PATTRN work?

         1.3 Why PATTRN?

         1.4 Credits & Authors

-**2. How to set up a PATTRN Platform**
+### 2. How to set up a PATTRN Platform

         2.1 Pre-requisites